star3am/hashiqube/jenkins/README.md

 Click Save.

+## Job

 Now let's build the job, click on `Build Now` (Right menu) You should see bottom left a successful build.
 ![Jenkins](images/jenkins_job_vault-jenkins_build.png?raw=true "Jenkins")

+## Output

-The Jenkins Console log output will look like
+The Jenkins Console log output will look like, you will see that the job clones a repository, runs Aquasec's TFSec and run a Terraform Plan on Terraform Cloud, and finally fetches secrets from Vault

 ```log
 Started by user admin